community-led-design/kit/src/case-studies/co-designing-with-childcare-providers.md

 {% learning "Learning: Talk about what everyone brings to the table" %}

-Before planning, have conversations together about what expertise does everyone brings to the table, and how does each party want to contribute to this project.
+Before planning, have conversations together about what expertise everyone brings to the table, and how each party wants to contribute to this project.

 **Related activity:** Identify & discuss roles and responsibilities